 - Place chopped tomatoes in a large heavy-bottomed pot, and add the brown sugar, salt, balsamic vinegar, and black pepper.
 Bring to a boil, and then cook for 70-90 minutes until reduced and thickened.

 - (Optional step) Bring tomato skins and juice with seeds to a boil in a large saucepan.
 Simmer for about 30 minutes until juices have thickened.
 Pass mixture through a fine mesh strainer, pressing on solids to remove all liquid.
 Then pour strained mixture into the large pot with the rest of the sauce as it simmers and proceed.
-If you prefer to skip this step, simply discard the peels and seeds.

-- Process in a water bath for 35 minutes.
+- Water bath canning: Put 1 tablespoon of lemon juice in each of 6 sterilized pint jars, and then ladle in marinara sauce, leaving 1/2-inch headspace.
+Wipe rims clean and then add sterilized lids and rings.Process in a water bath for 35 minutes.
 Remove from water bath and let cool to room temperature.
 Ensure lids are sealed (the center of each lid should not bounce back when pressed) and store in a cool dark place like a pantry for up to 1 year.
 Once opened, store in the fridge and use within 1 week.